7 Proven Treatments for Plaque Psoriasis

-These medications target parts of the immune system to shut down inflammation, and they’re the mainstay of treatment for moderate to severe plaque psoriasis—typically defined as involvement of more than 10 percent of body surface, Dr. Goldenberg says.
+These medications target parts of the immune system to shut down inflammation, and they’re the mainstay of treatment for moderate to severe plaque psoriasis—typically defined as when more than 10 percent of your body surface is involved, Dr. Goldenberg says.
 There are a host of biologics that target different aspects of the immune system.
-The hope is that these agents also reduce risks of some of the diseases that travel with psoriasis, including joint pain and heart disease.
-Biologics do carry some risks: Users can be more susceptible to infections such as tuberculosis.
+The hope is that these agents also reduce the risks of some of the diseases that travel with psoriasis, including joint pain and heart disease.
+Biologics carry some risks: Users can be more susceptible to infections such as tuberculosis.

 Lasers for plaque psoriasis

 An excimer laser is a treatment option for mild plaque psoriasis, says Philadelphia dermatologist Harold Farber, MD.
 It shoots high doses of ultraviolet B (UVB) light directly onto plaques to slow abnormal skin cell growth.
 “It works well when less than 10 percent of body surface area is involved in the plaque psoriasis,” he says.
 About two or three treatments per week are needed for maximum plaque-clearing effects.
 This laser is also one of the top treatments for scalp psoriasis.